IRA loans: Can you borrow from your IRA?

 The short answer is that no, you can’t borrow from an IRA.
 This prohibition on IRA loans applies to all types of IRAs, including traditional IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.

 Unlike employer-sponsored retirement plans like 401(k)s, IRAs don’t allow plan loans.
-Any time you take money from your IRA, it will be considered an early withdrawal and will be taxed as such.
+Any time you take money from your IRA, it will be considered a withdrawal and will be taxed as such.
 The consequences of that will depend on the type of IRA you have.

 Traditional IRA